 Pivots are the ends of the axles (the horological term is “arbours”) that spin in small holes drilled in the clock plates as the clock runs.
 They are reduced or turned down end of an arbour.
 These, along with the holes themselves, can become worn.
 The pivot hole must be perfectly round and the pivots must have a mirror-like polished surface in order to minimize friction within the train of gears.
 The two surfaces must be protected and the barrier between the pivot and the pivot hole is clock oil.

 A worn pivot or worn pivot hole causes the gear to slowly move away from the pinion and it will eventually stop when the gears no longer mesh properly.
 A clock that is in need of bushings runs erratically or stops altogether.

 Pivots must be cleaned and polished periodically to ensure they can turn freely within the hole in the clock movement plate.
-A worn pivot hole is easy to observe as they usually are oval-shaped instead of round as you can see in the next photo.
+A worn pivot hole is easy to observe as they are oval-shaped instead of round as you can see in the next photo.

-The process of Bushing consists of replacing the worn brass around the pivot so that the hole is round again.
+The process of bushing consists of replacing the worn brass around the pivot so that the hole is round again.
 A new hole is drilled into the plate.
-A new, properly sized, bushing is punched into the plate using a bushing machine such as a Bergeon Bushing Machine.
+A new, properly sized, the bushing is punched or pushed into the plate using a bushing machine such as a Bergeon Bushing Machine.